 If My VPN is in The USA or Another 14 Eyes Country Should I Be Worried?

 No, some of the best and most relied upon VPN providers like IPVanish and PIA are based in the US.
-They have had multiple DMCA Notices (Digital Marketing Copyright Act) served when users are using VPN’s to upload and download copyrighted content, warrants and subpoenas for their user’s data.
+They have had multiple DMCA Notices (Digital Marketing Copyright Act) served when users are using VPN’s to upload and download copyrighted content.
+As well as warrants and subpoenas for their user’s data.
 All of which have been refused.

-Something that is often missed is that 14 eyes countries are morally and legally obliged to have safeguards and laws in place for the privacy of its citizens and the businesses that operate within their national boundaries.
+The 14 eyes countries are morally and legally obliged to have safeguards and laws in place for the privacy and safety.

 If we compare the US to say China.
 The Chinese government has long been a proponent for state sponsored censorship on a massive scale.
 The “Great Firewall of China” exists ostensibly to protect Chinese citizens, but, in the 21st Century it protects the interests of Chinese government and business and keeps out external foreign influences.
 With over 2 million people estimated to monitor Chinese internet traffic.

 The 14 eyes have rules that it needs to abide by as well as its citizens.
 A VPN company that operates within these countries ostensibly is protected by these laws and can’t just have their servers blatantly hacked.
 However, with other countries with a lower value placed on personal expression and freedom, there is a question over whether your data is ever truly safe.

 Ultimately, we know that major established VPN companies would not last long if they were seriously compromising users and their data.
-The internet would soon speak quickly and highlight cases and users who were compromised, and customers would vote with their feet and leave those providers in their drove.
+The internet would soon speak quickly and highlight cases and users who were compromised.
+Customers would vote with their feet and leave those providers in their drove.

 You are better off looking at news and practices relating to the company itself rather than the country that it is based in.

 How Have Companies in The 14 Eyes Dealt With Being Compelled to Provide Logs?

-There have been several cases where countries have tried to compel VPN providers without success, demonstrating the integrity of their service and their zero logs policy.
+There have been several cases where countries have tried to compel VPN providers without success.